Call us 0333 370 4333

 If a Basis is agreed then it should be reduced to writing and signed by both Prosecution and Defence Counsel and provided to the Judge prior to arraignment and the Defendant will be sentenced according to his Basis.

-A Judge always has the discretion to reject a Basis even if it has been agreed by both parties.
+A Judge always has the discretion to reject a Basis of Plea even if it has been agreed by both parties.
 In the event that a Basis is not accepted, a Newton Hearing (also known as a Trial of Issue) will take place.

 Having considered all of the evidence, a rejection by the Judge of the Defendant’s version of events could have a detrimental impact on any sentencing credit the Defendant may have otherwise received, had he proffered a guilty plea.